 Photographer Tseng Kwong Chi dies of AIDS-related complications.
 (1990)

-Justin B. Terry-Smith creates HIV-positive children’s book I Have a Secret (2011)
+Justin B. Terry-Smith publishes I Have a Secret, an HIV-themed children’s book.
+(2011)

-William F. Buckley, Jr. pens New York Times op-ed suggesting PWAs “should be tatooed.”
+William F. Buckley, Jr. pens New York Times op-ed suggesting that people with AIDS should be tattooed.
 (1986)

 William Olander, New Museum curator/ co-founder of Visual AIDS, dies of AIDS-related complications.
 (1989)